tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 inside of $\mathcal{L}_F$ is really $\mathcal{L}_F.k$, and the
 $k$ inside of $\mathcal{L}_G$ is also shorthand for $\mathcal{L}_G.k$.
 The same goes for function names.
-With this convention, we can explicitly describe the package as follows:
+With this convention, we can explicitly describe their composition:

 $$
 \boxed{